-The Contractor will be responsible for the professional quality, completeness, technical accuracy, and coordination of all designs, drawings, specifications, cost estimates, and other services or materials provided, regardless of whether such drawings and documents are prepared by the Contractor or the Contractor's consultants.
-The plans, drawings, specifications, and other documents that the Contractor prepares must be free from material errors, complete and appropriate for the purposes intended; and the project, if constructed in accordance with such plans, drawings, specifications, and other documents, will be structurally sound and complete and a properly functioning facility suitable for the purposes for which it is intended.
+The Contractor will be responsible for the professional quality, completeness, technical accuracy and coordination of all designs, drawings, specifications, costs estimates, and other services or materials provided, regardless of whether such drawings and documents are prepared by the Contractor or the Contractor's consultants.
+The plans, drawings, specifications and other documents that the Contractor prepares must be free from material errors, complete and appropriate for the purposes intended; and the project, if constructed in accordance with such plans, drawings, specifications, and other documents, will be structurally sound and complete and a properly functioning facility suitable for the purposes for which it is intended.

 The Contractor is responsible for all costs and expenses incurred by the County, including increased construction costs, when such costs and expenses are the result of any violation of this Standard of Care section.
-The County's review, approval, or acceptance of or payment for any services required under this Contract does not release the Contractor from any liability for breach of the Customary Standard of Care.
+The County's review, approval or acceptance of or payment for any services required under this Contract does not release the Contractor from any liability for breach of this Standard of Care section above comment to address the new paragraph.